Asthma

 - feeling very distressed or exhausted from trying to breathe

-- deep sucking motions at the throat or chest while trying to breathe
+- deep sucking motions at your throat or chest while trying to breathe

 What causes asthma?

-Experts aren’t sure why some people get asthma and others don’t.
-You are more likely to have asthma if someone in your immediate family has asthma, hay fever, allergies or eczema.
+Experts aren't sure why some people get asthma and others don't.
+You are more likely to have asthma if someone in your immediate family has:

-Children are at a higher risk of developing asthma if:
+Children have a higher chance of developing asthma if:

-- they were born premature or with a low birth weight
+- they were born prematurely or with a low birth weight

 - their mother smoked during pregnancy